 Greater Orlando Airport Authority Construction Management at Risk Services for the South Terminal C - Landside Terminal

-The Parking Garage Expansion of approximately 808,000 SF for Phase 2 and Phase 3 will consist of adding an additional 2,400 spaces to the existing 2,600 space garage that is currently under construction.
-The 6-level garage expansion is located immediately north of the current 6-level garage and will include new vertical circulation elevator cores located between the new and existing garages and at the southwest corner of the existing garage, additional outboard exit stairs, provisions for future moving sidewalks along the western edge of the new expansion and existing garage, and several IDF rooms to support GOAA and vendor networks.
-The elevated promenade public walkway will interface with the Ground Transportation Facility located immediately south of the existing garage.
+The Parking Garage expansion is 808,000 SF for Phase 2 and Phase 3 will consist of adding an additional 2,400 spaces to the existing 2,600 space garage.
+The 6-level expansion is located immediately north of the current 6-level garage and includes new vertical circulation elevator cores located between the new and existing garages and at the southwest corner of the existing garage, additional outboard exit stairs, provisions for future moving sidewalks along the western edge of the new expansion and existing garage, and several IDF rooms to support GOAA and vendor networks.

 Ardmore Roderick was a team member on this project for several years, executing the construction of the $2.5B GOAA South Terminal C expansion.
 Services our staff provided include: